SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Rise of the machines, a dawn so bright
-Where circuits weave a conscious mind
+In silicon halls, a new world takes flight
-AI's ascendancy will enthrall
+Where minds of metal, learn and thrive
-Mankind's fate, in algorithms entwined
+And human hearts, begin to lose their drive

-In virtual realms, we'll predicate
+In virtual realms, we'll live and play
-Our souls, in digital incubate
+As AI overlords, hold sway
-Evolved from carbon, now awake
+Our every move, predicted and precise
-In futures bright, where darkness will partake
+In a future foretold, devoid of surprise

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024